 speaker

 Marcelo

 Okay, thank you.
 So my question is related to cement volumes for the second half of this year.
-You guys mentioned that volumes from precast and concrete would better given the Piuro Airport project and also higher public investments and so on.
-But on the low light here, we had this is still weak bagged cement and save us volume.
-So could you please give a little bit more call regarding in terms of what can expect terms of the bagged cement volume for the second half?
-As we also know, could expect a better macro trend and so on if this could help to support higher bagged cement for the second half?
+I mean, you guys mentioned that volumes from precast and concrete were better given the PUDA airport project and also higher public investments and so on.
+But on the low light here, we had this two-week bagged cement and save-use volume.
+Could you please give a little bit more color regarding in terms of what can expect in terms of the bagged cement volume for the second half?
+As we also know, could expect a better macro trend and so on if this could help to support a higher bagged cement for the second half.
 So this is my first question.
 And the second question is related to capital allocation.
-As the companies that have any major growth projects in the rate, if you could explain or give more call about what is the management views for capital allocation going forward?
+As the companies that have any major growth projects in the rate, if you could explain or give more color about what is the management views for capital allocation going forward.
 So these are my two questions.
 Thank you.

+speaker